Monk Fruit 101 — What It Is and How to Use it

-Although the research regarding the health benefits of monk fruit is limited, some evidence suggests that the compounds found in monk fruit may help with cancer, reduce inflammation, and improve our immune systems.
+Although the research regarding the health benefits of this sweetener is limited, some evidence suggests that the compounds found in monk fruit may help with cancer, reduce inflammation, and improve our immune systems.

 Is Monk Fruit safe?

 Despite monk fruit being around and consumed for hundreds of years, it hasn’t been as well-researched as other popular sweeteners such as stevia and erythritol.
 However, in 2010 the FDA gave monk fruit products their GRAS (generally recognized as safe) seal of approval.
-The limited human trials have not shown any toxic or adverse effects of monk fruit, even at astronomically high levels.
+The limited human trials have not shown any toxic or adverse effects, even at astronomically high levels.

 Where do I find Monk Fruit?

-Monk fruit is popping up on the shelves of most stores including places like Walmart and online retailers like Amazon, but don’t forget to look at the ingredient list so you can avoid any product with maltodextrin or dextrose.
-Blends with stevia and/or erythritol are preferred, but you can also purchase the pure extracted form.
+This sweetener is popping up on the shelves of most stores including places like Walmart, and online retailers like Amazon, but don’t forget to look at the ingredient list so you can avoid any product with maltodextrin or dextrose.
+Blends with stevia and/or erythritol are preferred, but you can also purchase the pure extracted form too.

 How do I use Monk Fruit?

-Monk fruit is a heat-stable versatile sweetener so you can use monk fruit in baking, sauces, beverages, smoothies, etc. Always read the manufacturer’s instructions carefully before using as many products contain a blend of other sweeteners, which can affect the intensity of the sweetness.
+Monk fruit is a heat-stable versatile sweetener so you can use it in baking, desserts, sauces, beverages, smoothies, etc. Always read the manufacturer’s instructions carefully before using as many products contain a blend of other sweeteners, which can affect the intensity of the sweetness.

 As a general rule, start with less and add more to your preference.
 You can also check this helpful chart for how to convert the measurements for your favorite recipes.

 Going low-carb doesn’t mean you can’t have a sweet tooth.
 However, keep in mind that keto or not, desserts should still be consumed in moderation.
 Try adding monk fruit to your morning coffee or using it in your favorite keto dessert to get a taste for this keto-friendly sweetener!